Had an issue with

 What should I do if BankSA ignores my complaint or gives an unfair response?

+Ask for a supervisor, request a Customer Advocate review, or wait for the final response.
 If BankSA ignores your complaint or the outcome feels unfair, you can escalate it internally or go to AFCA.
-Ask for a supervisor, request Customer Advocate review, or wait for the final response.
 If 30 days pass without resolution, or you disagree with the final decision, AFCA can independently review the complaint at no cost and issue a binding outcome.

 What information should I include to improve my chances of a successful BankSA complaint?